FireElementalNE/RanaldsBones/README.md

 * A Lua version has been added, since Vermintide is written in Lua
 (using [Autodesk Stingray](https://en.wikipedia.org/wiki/Bitsquid)).

-It is possible that the RNG is seeded this way:
+~~It is possible that the RNG is seeded this way:~~
 ```Lua
 math.randomseed(os.time())
 ```
-This is only accurate to single seconds.
-Two successive calls within
-one second of each other will produce the same result.
+~~This is only accurate to single seconds.
+Two successive calls within~~ ~~one second of each other will produce the same result.~~ Vermintide does not work this way